MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Export-CsOrganizationalAutoAttendantHolidays.md

 > [!CAUTION]
 > This cmdlet has been deprecated and is no longer supported.
 This cmdlet will be removed in the near future.
 >
-> Please use [Export-CsAutoAttendantHolidays](Export-CsAutoAttendantHolidays.md) cmdlet instead.
+> Please use XXX cmdlet instead.

 ## SYNOPSIS